dgkim5360/dgkim5360.github.io/_posts/2017-09-15-closures-and-decorators-in-python.md

 The registering behavior occurs before the `main` function is called.
 This example shows **import time vs. run time** in that the decorator runs when the decorated functions are imported, but the decorated functions run as they are explicitly called.

-## a little bit serious example: a time-checking decorator
+## A little bit serious example: a time-checking decorator
 Below is the code for the `clock` decorator which measures the elapsed time and kindly prints the result of the decorated function.
 Also the built-in `functools.wraps` decorator is worth learning; go search it =]

 ```python